noelmat/Pruning-MNIST/README.md

 # Pruning-MNIST
-Implementation of pruning in neural networks (MNIST)
+Pytorch implementation of pruning in neural networks with mnist data.
+(MNIST)